DavidAlexanderMoe/NLU-keyword-extractor-web-app/README.md

-# Keyword extractor engine with natural language understanding
+# Keyword extractor engine

-### Simple keyword extractor from a given URL
+This is a simple webapp that extract the keywords in a page from a given URL using Natural Language Understanding (NLU <- NLP).

 Project made for the "Cloud Computing Technologies" course held @ Catholic University of the Sacred Heart.
 Had the opportunity to study and work with **Docker**, **Kubernetes**, **Helm** and **Terraform**.